A multitude of buildings

 The Hondo river, in Santa Cruz, border between Belize and Mexico Quintana Roo

-Marcelo Jiménez Santos: the rebellion of the Mayas, Castes War Museum, Tihosuco
+Marcelo Jiménez Santos: the rebellion of the Mayas, Caste War Museum, Tihosuco